Overview

 Collection Information

 Summary: The Ibram Lassaw papers measure 3.1 linear feet and date from 1928-2004.
-Included are biographical material, correspondence, writings, slides, a scrapbook and additional printed material and audio visual material documenting the career of sculptor Ibram Lassaw.
+Included are biographical materials, correspondence, writings, slides, a scrapbook and additional printed material and audio visual material documenting the career of sculptor Ibram Lassaw.
 Some of the material has been compiled by Lassaw's daughter, Denise Lassaw, by photocopying original documents and in some cases, compiling them into booklets for her "Lassaw Archives Project."
-There is a 1.0 linear foot addition to this collection donated 2019 that includes 29 VHS tapes, circa 1984-2004, lectures, television appearances, interviews and other events regarding Ibram Lassaw and other artists.
+There are also 29 VHS tapes, circa 1984-2004, of lectures, television appearances, interviews and other events regarding Ibram Lassaw and other artists.

 Biographical/Historical Note